mpenkov/bigcsv/README.md

 - [pympler](https://pythonhosted.org/Pympler/) is helpful for memory profiling
 - [line_profiler](https://github.com/rkern/line_profiler) is helpful for CPU usage profiling
 - [pipes](https://docs.python.org/2/library/pipes.html) module is helpful for using pipes within your Python programs
-- Watch [this video](https://youtu.be/QJwVYlDzAXs) for a good intro to Python profiling
+- Watch [this video](https://youtu.be/QJwVYlDzAXs) for an intro to Python profiling
-- Watch [this video](https://youtu.be/iG6fr81xHKA) for a good intro to Python 3's asyncio
+- Watch [this video](https://youtu.be/iG6fr81xHKA) for an intro to Python 3's asyncio
+- Russian speakers: watch [this video](https://youtu.be/D0vbuIDOV4c) for a good intro to memory and Python